 I finish Game of Thrones, take a nap in the shade, and swim laps.
 I take some notes for my how to take the bus article, and transfer my photos to DropBox.
 I’ll need to go back to Albrook to get a few more shots.
 Then I lose hours on Twitter: a few plugs for my own work, but mostly being a good social citizen and gaining lots of tips for my Oceania / Southeast Asia trip, including a possible new carry-on bag.

 Johanna has already trail-blazed her way through Australia and New Zealand, and is currently in Malaysia, before heading to Chiang Mai, Thailand.
-To find out how she is faring (and give her tips on what she should eat), follow her on Twitter @TravelEater, find her on Facebook, and check out her writing and photographs at TravelEater.
+To find out how she is faring (and give her tips on what she should eat), follow her on Twitter @TravelEater, find her on Facebook, and check out her writing and photographs at her website TravelEater.